spryker-sdk/integrator/README.md

 ### module:manifest:run

 Running the integrator in basic mode.
 Unapplied manifests will be downloaded from the [repo](https://github.com/spryker-sdk/integrator-manifests).
-The command expects not required argument `module-list`.
+The command expects optional argument `module-list` to be set.
 With the argument, manifests will be applied only for modules that were specified.
 ```
 integrator module:manifest:run <moduleNameA, moduleNameB (not required)>
 ```